Do clowns need an education? Well, at least in fiction they do.

 Cecil: I'll thank you not to refer to Princeton that way.

 - Bobby from King of the Hill attends a clowing class at the local college.
-He's dissapointed to learn that the class teaches Commedia dell'Arte-type clowning instead of circus clowning, and the teacher takes it very seriously.
+He's disappointed to learn that the class teaches Commedia dell'Arte-type clowning instead of circus clowning, and the teacher takes it very seriously.

 - Acme Looniversity on Tiny Toon Adventures is essentially this.
 Along with normal high school courses, the students also study how to do Wild Takes and other Zany Cartoon tropes, taught by the original Looney Tunes cast.